Vladimir0-1/CWAB-Compressed-Window-Attention-Broadcast/README.md

 ### Short-Sequence Fallback

-For sequences <1024 tokens, HSA automatically switches to **full attention** (no overhead).
+For sequences <1024 tokens, CWAB automatically switches to **full attention** (no overhead).
 This ensures no performance penalty on short contexts.